Headache Relief Games: 9 Calming Picks for Pain-Free Play

 Does playing in the dark make headaches worse?

 Often, yes.
 A dark room with a bright screen creates extreme contrast, which the American Academy of Ophthalmology calls one of the most common eye-strain triggers.
 Add a soft bias light behind your monitor or leave a low lamp on across the room, and the contrast drops to a comfortable level.
-We tried this with a $15 USB strip taped to the back of our test monitor and noticed evening sessions felt easier on the eyes within the first week.
+An inexpensive USB light strip taped behind the monitor makes evening sessions noticeably easier on the eyes.

 What screen settings help the most for headache-prone players?

-Three settings made the biggest difference in our testing: brightness lowered about a third from default, color temperature warmed (Night Shift, Eye Comfort, or similar), and motion effects (camera shake, motion blur, bloom) reduced or off.
+Three settings make the biggest difference: brightness lowered about a third from default, color temperature warmed (Night Shift, Eye Comfort, or similar), and motion effects (camera shake, motion blur, bloom) reduced or off.
 Adjust them once and leave them on a profile rather than fiddling between sessions.